Impact of cavity geometry on microlaser dynamics

-Classical ray dynamics has been utilized to tailor the lasing characteristics of two-dimensional (2D) microcavities.
-The ray dynamics in billiards is entirely determined by the cavity geometry and the boundary conditions.
-Since the dielectric microcavity lasers have open boundaries, they can be considered as billiards with (partial) ray escape according to Fresnel's laws.
-The relation between long-lived trajectories and passive resonator modes with high quality ($Q$) factors, so-called ray-wave correspondence, has been the subject of many investigations ~\cite{chang1996optical,stone2001wave,Tureci2005,harayama2011two,Cao2015}.
-However, almost all studies have concentrated on static properties like spectra and far-field intensity distributions~\cite{levi1993directional,nockel1996directional,chern2003unidirectional,Schwefel2003,Schwefel2004,Fukushima2005}.
-In contrast, the dynamic properties of asymmetric microcavity lasers with deformed cavity geometry have barely been investigated with only a few numerical \cite{Sunada2005, Harayama2007a} and experimental studies \cite{Choi2008a, Shinohara2014, Bittner2018a, Ma2022a, kim2023spatiotemporal}.
+To address these questions, we experimentally study how the classical ray dynamics is related to the spatio-temporal dynamics of semiconductor microcavity lasers.
+The ray dynamics of two-dimensional (2D) optical microcavities is entirely determined by the cavity shape and the boundary conditions.
+Hence, microlasers based on dielectric resonators correspond to billiards with (partial) ray escape according to Fresnel's laws \cite{Altmann2013, Cao2015}.
+Previously the ray-wave correspondence was studied to reveal the relation between long-lived trajectories and resonances with high quality (Q) factors~\cite{chang1996optical, stone2001wave, Tureci2005, harayama2011two, Cao2015}.
+Most studies have concentrated on static properties like emission spectra and far-field distributions~\cite{levi1993directional, nockel1996directional, chern2003unidirectional, Schwefel2003, Schwefel2004, Fukushima2005}, except a few numerical \cite{Sunada2005, Harayama2007a} and experimental studies \cite{Choi2008a, Shinohara2014, Bittner2018a, Ma2022a, kim2023spatiotemporal} of the dynamic properties of deformed microcavity lasers.

-Most semiconductor lasers use Fabry-Perot cavities with regular ray trajectories between the two end mirrors.
-However, broad-area Fabry-Perot cavities with their highly directional light propagation often result in lasing instabilities~\cite{Fischer1996, Hess1996, Marciante1997, Marciante1998, Klaedtke2006, Scholz2008, Arahata2015}.
-It has been demonstrated that modifying the resonator shape can affect the lasing dynamics.
-For instance, the spatio-temporal lasing instabilities are strongly suppressed in a D-shaped microcavity, which features fully chaotic ray dynamics~\cite{Bittner2018a}.
-On the other hand, microlasers in a stable cavity configuration---featuring integrable ray dynamics---with optimized mirror curvature and broad lateral dimension can also mitigate the irregular pulsation of the laser emission~\cite{Kim2021, Kim2022}.
-Thus, whether the classical ray dynamics is regular or chaotic does not predict whether lasing instabilities occur or are suppressed, and the role of the ray dynamics and the underlying physical mechanisms are not yet understood.